North Korea calls Pompeo 'diehard toxin,' says ready for dialogue or standoff with U.S.

 “We are ready for both dialogue and standoff.”

-U.S. envoy Stephen Biegun, who leads working-level talks with North Korea, was in Seoul this week to discuss ways to expedite a restart of negotiations.
+U.S. envoy Stephen Biegun, who leads working-level talks with North Korea, was in Seoul this week to discuss ways to get negotiations back on track.

-Denuclearization talks were expected to be reopened soon, South Korea’s deputy national security adviser Kim Hyun-chong said on Tuesday, giving his upbeat assessment after meeting Biegun.
+Talks were expected to be reopened soon, South Korea’s deputy national security adviser Kim Hyun-chong said on Thursday, giving an upbeat assessment after meeting Biegun.

+“We look forward to the progress of denuclearisation talks in terms of mutual trust and respect between the U.S. and North Korea, culminating in good results,” said deputy spokesman Kim Eun-han of South Korea’s Unification Ministry on Friday, when asked about Ri’s statement.

-North Korea has fired a series of short-range missiles in recent weeks in protest to U.S.-South Korea joint military exercises and the adoption of new weapons, complicating the reopening of the talks.
+North Korea has fired a series of short-range missiles in recent weeks in protest against U.S.-South Korea joint military exercises and the adoption of new weapons, complicating the reopening of the talks.

-Reporting by Joyce Lee, Ju-min Park and Hyonhee Shin; Editing by Paul Tait, Simon Cameron-Moore and Michael Perry
+Reporting by Joyce Lee, Hyonhee Shin and Ju-min Park; Editing by Paul Tait, Simon Cameron-Moore and Michael Perry